 Section 2.04: Releases from Athletes

-Special Olympics athletes (or the parents or guardians of Special Olympics athletes who are minors) may not be required by Accredited Programs or GOCs to sign any release or waiver as a condition for their initial or continuing participation in any Games or other Special Olympics training or competition except for the releases set forth in the Athlete Release Form, and, where applicable, the Religious Objections Form and the Special Release Concerning Atlanto-axial Instability.
-Unless otherwise approved by SOI, no Accredited Program or GOC, or any party acting on their behalf or with their authority, shall request or obtain any other type of general waiver of legal rights or release of liability from any Special Olympics athlete.
-The preceding sentence specifically prohibits the use of so-called "general releases" or waivers of liability by an athlete for injuries suffered by an athlete during the course of his or her participation in Special Olympics or in events held or sponsored by organizational supporters of Special Olympics.
+Special Olympics athletes (or the parents or guardians of Special Olympics athletes who are minors) may not be required by Accredited Programs or LOCs to sign any release or waiver as a condition for their initial or continuing participation in any Games or other Special Olympics training or competition except for the releases set forth in the Athlete Release and Likeness Release Forms, and, where applicable, the Emergency Medical Care Refusal Form and the Special Release concerning Atlantoaxial Instability.
+Unless otherwise approved by SOI, no Accredited Program or LOC, or any party acting on their behalf or with their authority, shall request or obtain any other type of general waiver of legal rights or release of liability from any Special Olympics athlete.
+The preceding sentence specifically prohibits the use of so-called "general releases" or waivers of liability by an athlete for injuries suffered by an athlete during his or her participation in Special Olympics or events held or sponsored by organizational supporters of Special Olympics.

 Section 2.05: Participation by Persons Who Are Blood-Borne Contagious Disease Carriers

-No Accredited Program or GOC may exclude or isolate from participation in any Special Olympics training or competition any athlete who is known to be a carrier of a blood-borne contagious infection or virus, or otherwise discriminate against such athletes solely because of that medical condition.
-In view of the risk that one or more Special Olympics athletes may have a blood-borne contagious infection or virus, in conducting Special Olympics training and competition events, Accredited Programs and GOC's shall follow so-called "Universal Precautions" or "Universal Blood and Body Fluid Precautions" for every exposure to any person's blood, saliva or other bodily fluid.
-SOI shall keep Accredited Programs apprised of the written Universal Precautions which meet the requirements of this Section 2.05.
+No Accredited Program or LOC may exclude or isolate from participation in any Special Olympics training or competition any athlete known to be a carrier of a blood-borne contagious infection or virus or otherwise discriminate against such athletes solely because of that medical condition.
+Given the risk that one or more Special Olympics athletes may have a blood-borne contagious infection or virus, in conducting Special Olympics training and competition events, Accredited Programs and LOCs shall follow so-called "Universal Precautions" or "Universal Blood and Body Fluid Precautions" for every exposure to any person's blood, saliva or other bodily fluid.
+SOI shall keep Accredited Programs apprised of the written Universal Precautions that meet this Section 2.05.

 Section 2.06: Counting and Reporting Participating Athletes